|

 | |

-Corn futures are 2 to 3 cents higher at midday Thursday; soybean futures are
+Corn futures are 4 to 5 cents lower at midday Tuesday; soybean futures are 2

 David M. Fiala